Low-Carb Corn Tortillas (3g Net Carbs!)

 This easy low-carb corn tortillas recipe is made of low-carb flour with an amazing flexible soft texture, and delicious corn tortillas taste and flavor.

-No, authentic corn tortillas are not keto-friendly because they are made of corn flour, a high carb flour that contains 79 g net carbs per 100 grams.
+No, authentic corn tortillas are not keto-friendly because they are made of corn flour, a high-carb flour that contains 79 grams of net carbs per 100 grams.

 However, you can make keto corn tortillas using other low-carb flour.
 Let me show you how.

 You will be amazed by the taste, color, and rollability of this low-carb version of my flour tortilla recipe.
 Plus, they are naturally: